PaperMtn/gitlab-watchman/README.md

 If you are having issues with your .conf file, run it through a YAML linter.

 An example file is in `docs/example.conf`

+**Note** If you use any other Watchman applications and already have a `watchman.conf` file, just append the conf data for GitLab Watchman to the existing file.

 ## Installation
 Install via pip